-- 7. The Authority appreciates that DABs have varying risk profiles arising from the nature, scale, complexity, and inherent risk profile of the business.
-Those DABs with higher risk profiles would require more comprehensive governance and risk management frameworks to conduct business in a sound and prudent manner. - 8.
-Accordingly, the Authority will assess the DAB's compliance with the Guidance in a proportionate manner relative to its inherent risk (i.e., nature, scale, complexity and risk profile).
-These elements will be considered collectively rather than individually (e.g., a DAB could be relatively small in scale but carry out extremely complex business and, therefore, would still be required to maintain a sophisticated risk management framework).
-In defining these elements, the following include:
+- 7. The Authority appreciates that DABs have varying risk profiles arising from their business's nature, scale, complexity and inherent risk profile.
+Those DABs with higher risk profiles would require more comprehensive governance and risk management frameworks to conduct business soundly and prudently. - 8.
+Accordingly, the BMA will assess the DAB's compliance with the Guidance in a manner proportionate to its inherent risk (i.e., nature, scale, complexity and risk profile).
+These elements will be considered collectively rather than individually (e.g., a DAB could be relatively small in scale but carry out highly complex business and, therefore, would still be required to maintain a sophisticated risk management framework).
+These elements include the following: